Vegan Mummy Dogs & Mummy Balls

-These spooky mummy dogs and mummy balls are so easy to make and sure to be a crowd-pleaser at your next Halloween shindig!
-They're easily made vegan with a simple swap and can be ready in less than 25 minutes!
+These spooky vegan mummy dogs and mummy meatballs are so easy to make and sure to be a crowd-pleaser at your next Halloween shindig!
+They're easily made in less than 25 minutes and are super fun to make—and delicious!

 post featured image